-Dear Mr. Electrician: I recently hired an electrician to fix something in my very old house.
-He told me that the electrical service to my house did not have a good grounding electrode system and gave me a ball park price to fix it up.
-Why do I need this and what is involved with fixing or installing a grounding electrode system?
+Dear Mr. Electrician: How do I install a grounding rod for my house?
+An electrician told me that the electrical service to my house did not have a good ground rod and gave me a ball park price to fix it up.
+Why do I need this and what is involved with fixing or installing a grounding rod?

 Something to consider at this time is upgrading your grounding electrode system to the latest “National Electrical Code” requirements.
 The current code requires that new installations have at least one supplementary ground rod installed and to also have all interior metal piping connected (Bonded) to the grounding electrode system.